Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Serialisation of data structure into IRD files is currently using a custom serialiser.
 Future work includes maybe swapping to msgspec [msgspec]_.
 The AST objects are completely typed, however they contain a number of unions and sequences of unions.
 It turns out, many frameworks like ``pydantic`` do not support sequences of unions where each item in the union may be of a different type.

-The current Papyri strategy is to type-infer all code examples with `Jedi`, and pre-syntax highlight using `pygments` when possible.
+The current Papyri strategy is to type-infer all code examples with *Jedi* [JEDI]_, and pre-syntax highlight using `pygments` when possible.

 IRD File Installation
 ---------------------